Find Trade Colleges

 Precision Metal Working majors at Ohio Technical College take out an average of $10,650 in student loans while working on their Undergraduate Certificate.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $170.

-Out of the 30 schools in Ohio that were part of this year’s ranking, Fortis College - Cuyahoga Falls landed the # 5 spot on the list.
+A rank of #5 on this year’s list means Fortis College - Cuyahoga Falls is a great place for precision metal working students working on their undergraduate certificate.
 Located in the suburb of Cuyahoga Falls, Fortis College - Cuyahoga Falls is a private for-profit college with a small student population.

 Of the 15 students majoring in precision metal working at Fortis College - Cuyahoga Falls, 80% are male and 20% are female.